 Valeura is committed to reducing the direct impact from our activities in the communities in which we operate.
 We are focused on minimising any flaring from wells, lowering GHG emissions, and reducing waste in all our operations.

 In everything we do, we strive for continuous improvement.

 Under specific circumstances, new exploration wells drilled by Valeura may require limited flaring during short-term testing.
-Also, some development wells may require flaring during clean-up, prior to commencing commercial production.
+Also, some future development wells may require flaring during clean-up, prior to commencing commercial production.
 Any flaring is strictly limited to short, predetermined periods.
 Valeura’s flaring reduction strategy is enabled by its ongoing access to the regional natural gas transportation network in the Thrace Basin.
 New wells are immediately tied into the existing infrastructure eliminating the need to flare gas.

 Valeura operates in a manner aimed at minimising its environmental impact, including reducing greenhouse gas emissions, and believes its practices are highly compatible with the priorities of best-in-class international operators.